Trucking Accidents Involving Hazardous Materials

 The introduction of hazardous material can further threaten the welfare of a truck driver.
 If you have been hurt while hauling hazardous materials in the course of performing your occupational duties then you may be able to file a claim to receive workers’ compensation benefits.
 Contact Morehead City workers’ compensation lawyers the Law Office of Sam Scudder, at 919-851-3311 to discuss the specifics of your situation with an experienced attorney.

 The United States Department of Transportation has divided hazardous materials into different categories based upon the nature of the danger that they pose in the event of an accident.
 Trucks are then required to display signs that warn other motorists and inspection agents about the hazardous contents onboard.
 Some of the different varieties of hazardous materials that a trucker may be asked to haul on a daily basis include:

 - Compressed Gases

 - Radioactive Materials

 - Corrosive Liquids

 The presence of a substance like these can greatly affect the consequences of a trucking accident.
 Even a relatively minor incident can become highly dangerous if a flammable or toxic chemical is involved.

 Let us help you to obtain the benefits that you are guaranteed under North Carolina law if you have been hurt in an accident while hauling hazardous materials.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311.